myuwi/takobox/README.md

 </div>

 > [!WARNING]
-> Still in an experimental state.
+> Takobox is still in an experimental state, so breaking changes are to be expected.
 Use at your own risk!

 ![Demo Screenshot](./.github/demo.png)